Will Ketamine Infusions cure my depression?

 How much does Ketamine Infusion Therapy cost?

-At AKTARI, we suggest purchasing an initial treatment series of 4 Ketamine infusions.
-This also includes the initial screening and medical records review, brief physical exam, vital signs monitoring, 4-separate IV infusion appointments, IV lines, infusion pump, and other necessary supplies and medical equipment.
+We suggest purchasing an initial treatment series of 4 Ketamine infusions for $1,400 ($350 per infusion).
+This also includes the initial screening and medical records review, brief physical exam, vital signs monitoring, 4-separate IV infusion appointments, IV lines, infusion pump, ultrasound guided IV placement if needed, nausea medication if needed, and other necessary supplies and medical equipment.
+You may now also purchase 8 Ketamine infusions for only $2,600 ($325 per infusion).

 Follow-up consultation $200 or billed to insurance.